ccnlab/pubweb/content/people/oreilly/cv.md

 ## Presentations

 ### Conference Presentations: Invited

 * O'Reilly, R.C.
+(2019): Deep predictive learning in the neocortex and pulvinar, Invited talk at Flux Congress, 2019, New York, NY.

+* O'Reilly, R.C.
+(2019): Computational Models of Motivated and Risky Decision Making.
+Invited Talk at Daiwa Foundation Workshop on Multi-person perspectives in Psychological Science, Kyoto University, Kyoto, Japan.

+* O'Reilly, R.C.
 (2016): Learning and Gating in the Deep Thalamocortical Layers.
 Invited Talk at Control Processes, San Diego, CA.